ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 }
 ```

-Agora, você irá criar três textos nativos do tipo `UILabel` e irá posicioná-los com o `AutoLayout`, como na função `setupLabels` abaixo.

-Now, inside `BeagleViewViewController` class, three native `UILabel` texts will be created and positioned with `AutoLayout`, as can be seen in the `setupLabels` function.
+Now, inside BeagleViewViewController class, three native UILabel texts will be created and positioned with AutoLayout, as you can see in the `setupLabels` function.

 ```swift
 private lazy var titleScreen = makeLabel(text: "I'm a native screen")